rbind/njtierney.com/content/post/2013-06-26-monte-carlo-approx.md

 A famous mathematician named Stan Ulam liked solitaire.

 He wanted to work out the probability of getting a perfect solitaire hand.

 Being a mathematician, he also wanted to work this out analytically.

 What does analytical mean?
-It's a fair question, as it's <a href="http://en.wikipedia.org/wiki/Analytic">wikipedia page shows that there are many definitions</a>
+It's a fair question, as it's [wikipedia page](http://en.wikipedia.org/wiki/Analytic) shows that there are many definitions

 <p style="text-align: center;"><strong>Wikipedia definition:</strong></p>
 <p style="text-align: center;"><em>"Analytic Solution" </em></p>
-<p style="text-align: center;"><em>- A solution to a problem that can be written in "closed form" in terms of known functions, constants, etc.</em></p>
+<p style="text-align: center;"><em>- A solution to a problem that can be written in"closed form" in terms of known functions, constants, etc.</em></p>
 <p style="text-align: left;">I find that such a definition relies on the reader knowing what the words 'closed form', 'known functions' and 'constants' are.</p>
 <p style="text-align: center;">So here's <strong>my definition:</strong></p>
 <p style="text-align: center;"><em>"Analytic Solution"</em></p>